taixingbi/coding-test/general/loading web slowly/README.md

 2. JavaScript Issues
 The availability of JavaScript/jQuery plugins has made it really convenient to add dynamic content to websites.
 However, if implemented incorrectly, JavaScript can cripple your website’s page load speed.
 It takes time for jQuery & JavaScript to be loaded, interpreted and executed.
 So if you are using **multiple API calls** to render JavaScript/jQuery data, it can result in significant delay while loading the web pages.
+3. Too Much Flash Content
+Although Flash is a great tool for adding interactivity to your website, it is highly likely contributing to your slow page load speed.
+Flash content is usually **bulky in size and the bigger the file size** is, the slower your pages will load.